0xskinnyg/search-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Project Description

+Rent or buy from a list of available apartments, houses, commercial properties, and more using a geolocation filter that shows the total number of properties available from our API.
+This website is integrated with Mapbox API.
+Tech stack: Next, Typescript, Node, Tailwind, Material UI.
+Check out the live demo [here](https://search-app-sigma-ten.vercel.app).